Paying the full cost of care

 Planning ahead for when you cannot manage your money

 This includes what would happen if you lose mental capacity.
-This would mean you were unable to manage property or money.
+You might not be able to look after your money or your property.

-Adult Social Care can complete a social care needs assessment to work out what care and support you need.
+Adult Social Care can complete a Care Act needs assessment to work out what care and support you need.

 Will Adult Social Care help arrange my care and support?